12 Most Common Android 9 Pie Problems & Fixes

 Problem 2 - Boot-loops

-A boot loop is one of the most irritating Android p issues to deal with and literally refers to turning your device on and before it's even loaded, it shuts down and tries to reboot again.
+A boot loop is one of the most irritating Android p issues to deal with and refers to turning your device on and before it's even loaded, it shuts down and tries to reboot again.
 This cycles around and around.

-The best way to deal with this Android 9 issues is to soft reset your device.
+The best way to deal with this Android 9 issue is to soft reset your device.
 This means taking the battery out and leaving your device like this for a couple of minutes.
 Then, pop the battery back in and try turning it on to see if it’s worked.

 If not, you may have to hard reset your phone.
 This doesn’t mean reinstalling the firmware but instead resetting the one you have.
 You can do this by entering recovery mode without connecting it to your computer, and then using the volume buttons to select the Factory Reset option.